 >> Windward Mall: windwardmall.com/health-safety

-These sites offer comprehensive lists of takeout options, all aiming to support the restaurant community by forging connections with customers.
+These sites offer comprehensive lists of takeout options.

 >> Food-a-Go-Go: The Hawai‘i Agricultural Foundation invites restaurants to submit information on their takeout, delivery and curbside pickup services.
 Diners are invited to visit for all the basics, from hours to specials, plus maps and photos.
 Go to FoodAGoGo.org.
 Restaurants will find an online submission form there.

 >> Hawaii Grinds @ Home: The database invites restaurants and other food-related businesses to post information directly to a searchable database that lists takeout, curbside, delivery or meal plan services, as well as delivery services used by each.
 Go to hawaiigrinds.com.

 >> FeedTheCountry.com: A list of North Shore food trucks and restaurants.